-We market our products and services in approximately 100 countries, with approximately 35% of our consolidated net sales in fiscal 2013 derived from sales to foreign customers.
+We market our products and services in more than 100 countries, with approximately 33% of our consolidated net sales in fiscal 2014 derived from sales to foreign customers.
 We expect that sales to foreign customers will continue to account for a significant portion of our revenues in the foreseeable future.
 As a result, we are subject to risks of doing business internationally, including the following: